Relieves hot flashes and vaginal dryness due to menopause and strengthens your bones.

 Our bottom line

-The Alora (Estradiol Patch) needs to be replaced twice a week, and it may have fewer side effects than oral estrogen pills.
+Alora (Estradiol Patch) treats symptoms from low estrogen, and it may have fewer side effects than oral estrogen pills.

-- The Alora (Estradiol Patch) replenishes estrogen to your whole body and relieves multiple symptoms due to low estrogen, like hot flashes and vaginal dryness.
+- Alora (Estradiol Patch) replaces estrogen to your whole body and relieves many symptoms due to low estrogen, like hot flashes and vaginal dryness.

-- The patch is good for people who don't want to take daily pills.
+- The patch is good for people who don't want to or can't take daily pills.

 - Can be worn while swimming, bathing, and showering.